Which Types of Learning Support Are Offered at ISP?

 Some of our services include, but are not limited to:

-The Secondary School has supplementary learning support services which can be offered to students who are identified as needing extra help in order to succeed academically at the school.
+The Secondary School has supplementary learning support services that can be offered to students who are identified as needing extra help in order to succeed academically at the school.

 These services are designed to benefit students who are of average academic ability overall, but who have mild weaknesses in one or two specific core skills (typically reading, writing or mathematics).

 Please note that ISP’s learning support services are in high demand and availability is limited.
 The services are designed to support students with mild weaknesses in certain key skill areas and cannot address more generalized or significant learning difficulties.